serverless/serverless/docs/providers/aws/guide/functions.md

 # Functions

+If you are using AWS as a provider for your *Service*, all *Functions* are AWS Lambda functions.

 ## Function Configuration

 All of the AWS Lambda functions in your serverless service can be found in `serverless.yml` under the `functions` property.